BoboTiG/python-mss/docs/source/usage.rst

 There are three available backends.

-:py:mod:`xlib` (default)
+:py:mod:`xshmgetimage` (default)
-    The legacy backend, based on :c:func:`XGetImage`.
-This backend is not being improved anymore.
-It is only provided in case the newer backends don't work for some reason.
+    The fastest backend, based on :c:func:`xcb_shm_get_image`.
+It is roughly three times faster than :py:mod:`xgetimage` and is used automatically.
+When the MIT-SHM extension is unavailable (for example on remote SSH displays), it transparently falls back to :py:mod:`xgetimage` so you can always request it safely.

 :py:mod:`xgetimage`
-    A highly-compatible, but slow, backend, based on :c:func:`xcb_get_image`.
-This backend is the slowest of the new backends, but works in all situations.
-You can use this if you know that :py:mod:`xshmgetimage` won't work.
+    A highly-compatible, but slower, backend based on :c:func:`xcb_get_image`.
+Use this explicitly only when you know that :py:mod:`xshmgetimage` cannot operate in your environment.

-:py:mod:`xshmgetimage`
+:py:mod:`xlib`
-    The fastest backend, based on :c:func:`xcb_shm_get_image`.
-This backend is the fastest, about three times faster than :py:mod:`xgetimage`.
-However, it doesn't work for remote screenshots, such as over SSH.
-If you use it with a remote display, then it will automatically switch to :py:mod:`xgetimage` instead.
-It's always safe to use this backend.
+    The legacy backend powered by :c:func:`XGetImage`.
+It is kept solely for systems where XCB libraries are unavailable and no new features are being added to it.

 Command Line